j-duff/game-of-tones/TEMPLATE/README.md

 				});
 ```

-The main functionality of the Show Answer button comes from the if-statements, which checks the relevant states of the different elements.
+The main functionality of the Show Answer button comes from the if-statements, which check the relevant states of the different elements.
 This round of the game involves only two tonal patterns (`pattern1` and `pattern2`), and correspondingly, there are only two if-statements (one if-statement, and an else-if-statement) which move the two sets of cards to the two sets of matching answer spots.
 When developing the game further, you may want to add additional tonal patterns.
-To expand the Show Answer button for another tonal pattern, add another else-if-statement that checks the additional tonal pattern (pattern3):
+To expand the Show Answer button for another tonal pattern, add another else-if-statement that checks the additional tonal pattern (`pattern3`):

 ```js

 						else if (ansAttr == 'pattern3' && dragCard.attr("data-loc") != ansAttr){
 								$("#r1 .droppable").each(function(index){
 									var drop = $(this);